adopted-ember-addons/ember-sortable/README.md

 No data is mutated by `sortable-group` or `sortable-item`.
 In the spirit of “data down, actions up”, a fresh array containing the models from each item in their new order is sent via the group’s `onChange` action.

-`sortable-group` yields itself to the block so that it may be assigned explicitly to each item’s `group` property.

 Each item takes a `model` property.
 This should be fairly self-explanatory but it’s important to note that it doesn’t do anything with this object besides keeping a reference for later use in `onChange`.

 ### Accessibility